runtimeverification/javamop/README.md

 ## Usage

 JavaMOP currently supports two modes of use:

+1. Java Agent

-1)Java Agent.
-It is easy to use and the user doesn't need to have the knowledge of the ajc compiler and java program dependencies.
-However, Java Agent may incur more runtime overhead since it weaves the code at runtime.
+   It is easier to use than the second option.
+Moreso, the user does not need AspectJ compiler (ajc) know-how nor    a knowledge of dependencies in the target program.
+However, using this option may incur more runtime overhead,    since it weaves the code at runtime.

+2. Static Weaving

-2)Static Weaving.
-Compared to Java Agent, Static Weaving has a better performance, but it requires the user to know the dependencies of the target program and how to use the ajc compiler.
+   Compared to the Java Agent option, Static Weaving has better performance, but it requires the user to know      the dependencies of the target program and how to use ajc.

 (For a description of all JavaMOP options, please type the following at any time: ```javamop -h```)